Leatherface: Personality

-The origin story to The Texas Chain Saw Massacre and Texas Chainsaw 3D, would reinvent the character, rescinding the original notion of Leatherface always being mentally disabled, instead depicting him as a mentally disturbed young man who later becomes intellectually disabled once exposed to traumatic events which virtually destroy his mind.
-Screenwriter Seth M. Sherwood explained his take on the character as being directly influenced by the mindset described by Hooper and Hansen: "I took my inspiration from interviews, in which they described the psychology of Leatherface.
+The origin story of The Texas Chain Saw Massacre and Texas Chainsaw 3D, reinvented the character, rescinding the original notion of Leatherface always being mentally disabled, instead depicting him as a mentally disturbed young man who later becomes intellectually disabled once exposed to traumatic events that virtually destroys his mind.
+Screenwriter Seth M. Sherwood described his take on the character as being directly influenced by the mindset described by Hooper and Hansen: "I took my inspiration from interviews, in which they described the psychology of Leatherface.
 His personality was blank – who he was defined by his mask, and what his family told him to do."
 Sherwood approached the film as a story of identity, and wanted to delve deeper into why the character became who he was, believing the concept of a Leatherface shaped into a near-mindless monster through events that occur in his life, as opposed to being born that way, to be a more interesting side to the character.
-As he explained, the young man who would become Leatherface is still 'trying to figure out who he is', having been removed from his birth family, and constantly moved around in foster care.
+As he stated, the young man who would become Leatherface is still 'trying to figure out who he is', having been removed from his birth family, and constantly moved around in foster care.
 Actor Sam Strike believed that Leatherface was formed by the experiences in the early part of his life; born into a family of psychopaths whose twisted views on the world were impressed upon him at birth, and his later experiences spending most of his childhood in an asylum, describing the character as "a victim of circumstance".
-This version of Leatherface would depict him as resistant to his family's murderous and sadistic tenancies, while also enduring frequent outbursts of extreme rage.
-Reflecting on the character's outbursts, Strike felt these moments would contribute to his eventual permanent state as a "rage monster".
-The character's downfall and descent into madness would also be implemented under the control of his family, specifically his mother, whose manipulation of him would greatly influence the character's transformation.
+This version of Leatherface depicts him as resistant to his family's murderous and sadistic tenancies, while also enduring frequent outbursts of extreme rage.
+Reflecting on the character's outbursts, Strike felt these moments had contributed to his eventual permanent state as a "rage monster".
+The character's downfall and descent into madness was also implemented under the control of his family, specifically his mother, whose manipulation of him greatly influenced the character's transformation.